Valerie Gurdal, Owner

 Kyra James, Class Instructor, Private Events Coordinator, and Chocolate Buyer

 Kyra grew up in Connecticut where food was front and center of holiday traditions and constant gatherings at home.
 She attended Syracuse University, and upon graduation worked in marketing.
 This job and her struggles with food allergies gave Kyra a new appreciation for food and where it comes from.
 She later attended Boston University where she graduated with a Masters in Gastronomy in May of 2013.
 Kyra started at Formaggio Kitchen South End part-time while in school in 2012, and moved to full-time after graduation, becoming a manager as well as chocolate and snack buyer.
 She is also an integral part of our Classes and Events Department.
 Her passion for learning about and sharing her knowledge of artisanal food is contagious, making her one of our most popular class instructors.
 Kyra travels on behalf of the Formaggio Kitchen family each winter to the San Francisco Fancy Food Show to seek out new products for the shop.
+In 2017 Kyra won 3rd place in the yearly cheesemonger showdown: The Cheesemonger Invitational in New York City.

 Patrick McKeeman, Chef